Political Science Professor Sheds Light on Florida’s Redistricting Special Session

 It now goes to Republican Gov. Ron DeSantis, who had proposed it earlier this week after teasing mid-decade redistricting for months.
 The governor has argued that Florida’s population growth and other legal issues meant the state had to redraw its map.

-But it's likely to face legal challenges, particularly because the Florida Constitution has what are known as the Fair Districts Amendments, which prohibit drawing congressional districts "with the intent to favor or disfavor a political party or an incumbent" and includes protections for minority voters and keeping districts contiguous.
+The new map, analysts say, could leave just four Democratic-held districts in the state after the 2026 midterms.
+However, it’s likely to face legal challenges, particularly because Florida’s constitution includes the Fair Districts Amendments, which prohibit drawing congressional districts “with the intent to favor or disfavor a political party or an incumbent.”
+The amendments also include protections for minority voters and require districts to be contiguous.

 Recent Stories